 So how come Cook, the 4th leading run scorer of all time, gets a gong whereas Ian Botham who was the leading wicket taker of all time at one point did not?
 Beefy had to walk thousands of miles for charity before he was even considered.

 Now let’s broaden the debate to cricketers from the commonwealth nations.
 I’ll leave out the Aussies who also achieved a lot more than Cook (such as Shane Warne, Ricky Ponting and Steve Waugh) because unlike Sir Don Bradman they’d be unlikely to accept a knighthood.
 So let’s just focus on the other countries instead.

-In fact, the career of Shiv Chanderpaul, who played 3 more test matches than Cook and scored his 12,000 runs at an average of 51 also deserves consideration.
-And then we come to the bowlers.
-What about Courtney Walsh who took 519 test wickets at an average of 24 in 132 tests?
+There are several West Indies cricketers who could / should have been knighted but have not.
+Shiv Chanderpaul played 3 more test matches than Cook and scored his 12,000 runs at an average of 51 (a far superior record to Alastair’s).
+And then there’s Courtney Walsh, who took 519 test wickets at an average of 24 in 132 tests.
 He was also the leading fast bowler (in terms of wickets) in history not long ago.

 One could possibly argue, of course, that Cook has made a bigger individual contribution to his specific country’s cricket team than any of the above.
 It’s hugely debatable to say so (obviously) but one could make this spurious argument if one wanted to.
 If that’s the case, then why hasn’t Stephen Fleming, who is New Zealand’s all-time leading run scorer, and also one of the finest captain’s in test history, been knighted?
 Cook’s captaincy was average.
 He lost more games than any other England test captain and had a lower win percentage than both Strauss and Vaughan.